An ebook technically, but it still counts. I’ve been working on this book for the past month or so, and I’m really excited about it. Here it is:

 Adopting a pet is cost-effective.

-Animal shelters sell pets at a very cheap price (sometimes you can even get one for free!), plus all pets get their shots, vaccinations, and spayed/neutered before they’re sent home with you.
+Animal shelters sell pets at a very cheap price, sometimes you can even get one for free!
+Plus all pets get their shots, vaccinations, and fixed before you take them home.

 Rescue animals are just as healthy as regular animals.

-Animals brought into a shelter always undergo a full medical examination and get treated for any illnesses they may have (many shelters have a vet on staff 24/7), whereas animals from a puppy mill can carry all types of diseases without ever being treated.
-Rescue animals have a bad reputation of being old and sick, but most are perfectly healthy animals that have just been left behind or abandoned.
+Animals brought into a shelter always undergo a full medical examination and get treated for any illnesses they may have, whereas animals from a puppy mill can carry all types of diseases without ever being treated.
+Most shelters even have a 24/7 vet on staff!
+Rescue animals have a bad reputation of being old and sick, but most are perfectly healthy animals that have just been abandoned.

 They only want love.

 All Cassie wants is love.
 She’s so content just laying next to me while I’m on the computer, or sitting next to my feet while I’m baking.
-I try to spend as much time with her as I can, even if it’s just something small like brushing her or throwing her mouse toy around.
-But this month, I wanted to do something special, so I got her a KitNipBox, which is a monthly subscription box just for cats!
+I try to spend as much time with her as I can, but this month, I wanted to do something special.
+So I got her a KitNipBox!
 I love this company for two main reasons: you get so much stuff for a great price, and every month they donate to different animal welfare causes.

-Please go check them out, they’re an awesome company and I know your cat is going to love it.
+Please go check them out, they’re an awesome company and fellow Adopt, Don’t Shop advocates.

 Aaand I always have people ask about Cassie’s adoption, so here it is!